kioz-wang/zterm/README.md

 - No memory allocator needed
 - Generate attributes containing multiple styles (e.g. bold, italic) and colors (including foreground/background)
   - Comptime constructor
-  - Wrap any value as format `args`
+  - Use `.value(v)` to wrap any value for formatting, enforcing strict attribute handling (applied before output and reset after)
-  - Wray any writer then use its `print` method
+  - Use `.fprint(writer, fmt, args)` to incrementally apply an attribute before output
 - Move cursor to/at a position
 - Get the position of current cursor
 - Support [`NO_COLOR`](https://no-color.org/) (also, support `NO_STYLE`!)
-  - Check environments at runtime when formatting the attribute
+  - Check environments at runtime
-  - Force to format raw attribute by `raw` method
+  - Get literal string (ignore environments, comptime) by `toString()`
 - Get window size

 ### Plans